You may wish to drop a course/course(s) that you are taking for a variety of reasons. It is important to familiarize yourself with the drop process.

 Applicable Timeline: After the last day of classes, in the term in which the course is offered.

-After the last day of classes, for students wishing to drop a course, they must petition to the Committee on Standing for a late withdrawal in the course(s).
-It is important for students in such a situation to request and arrange an appointment with your academic advisor, for academic advising and academic planning.
+After the last day of classes, students wishing to drop a course must petition to the Committee on Standing for a late withdrawal in the course(s).
+It is important for students in such a situation to meet with your academic advisor.

-Withdrawals approved under this procedure will be noted on the academic record by the course status WDR (retroactive withdrawal).
+Withdrawals approved under this procedure will be noted on the academic record with the status WDR (retroactive withdrawal).
 This course status will have no effect on the GPA.

-The Committee on Standing convenes at the following time periods for each term’s petition review:
+The Committee on Standing convenes at the following times for each term’s petition review:

 Required Documents for the Petition

-- Complete an BI — Add / Drop Course Form (PDF) (Complete the “Drop” section)
+• Complete a BI — Add / Drop Course Form (PDF) (Complete the “Drop” section)

-- Provide a statement on the extenuating circumstance(s), that was/where beyond the student’s control, that negatively impacted the student’s ability to complete the course, and what might have prevented the student from dropping the course by the term’s course drop deadline (without academic penalty).
+• Provide a statement on the extenuating circumstances that were beyond your control, that negatively impacted your ability to complete the course, and what prevented you from dropping the course by the term’s drop deadline (without academic penalty).

-- For instance, if the student was negatively impacted by a medical situation, the student is required to provide documentation: Verification of Illness (PDF).
+• If you were negatively impacted by a medical situation, please provide documentation: Verification of Illness (PDF).

-- If the student is registered with the Accessibility Services, a letter from the student’s accessibility advisor will suffice as supporting document.
+• If you are registered with the Accessibility Services, a letter from your accessibility advisor will suffice as supporting documentation.

-Please note that the Committee may or may not support the request based on the reasons submitted by students and supporting documentation.
-Generally, the Committee will only consider documented, extraordinary, unexpected circumstances as valid reasons for wanting to drop a course after the official drop deadline.
+The Committee may or may not support the request based on the reasons and supporting documentation submitted.
+Generally, the Committee will only consider documented, extraordinary, unexpected circumstances as valid reasons for dropping a course after the official drop deadline.
 This could be a personal or medical situation, but the situation must be one that was unforeseeable and that was sufficiently serious that it prevented the student from completing the course.

 Petition Results

-The Committee on Standing will communicate with students who have requested for a late drop from a course.
+The Committee on Standing will communicate with students who have requested a late withdrawal from a course.
 There are only two possible outcomes: Approved or Denied.

-- Denied petitions will be assigned the grades the student has earned for completed work and zero for incomplete work.
+• Denied petitions will result in a final numeric grade being assigned, calculated with a zero on any incomplete work.
 You may appeal a denied petition to the Academic Appeals Committee.

 Students who drop all courses in which they are enrolled must also withdraw or take a Leave of Absence from their program.